kelvin589/weather-application/README.md

 * [Setup](#setup)

 ## Introduction
 This is a simple weather app created with Java and uses JavaFX for the user interface.
-The weather data is retrieved using the OpenWeatherMap api and deserialised, using the gson library, into a Weather object.
-This information is displayed on the user interface and updates accordingly when the refresh button is clicked, or the combobox setting is changed to another city.
+The weather data is retrieved using the OpenWeatherMap API and deserialised, using the gson library, into a Weather object.
+Feaures of the application include:
+* Weather data is retrieved and displayed on the user interface
+* A refresh button to retrieve the latest data from the API
+* A combobox containing some cities.
+  * The data in the UI is changed accordingly when a different city is selected There is a limiting factor imposed due to the tiers.
+For example, the free tier may not be suitable for widespread use of the application (depending on the number of users) as there is a limit to the number of API calls
 <img src="https://user-images.githubusercontent.com/72221490/96188170-35c9cb80-0f36-11eb-80d3-b7376db4123e.png" alt="Image of weather application" width="300">

 ## Improvements

 Some impovements that could be added:
 * The ability to select and/or search from a list of cities
 * Improving the user interface